 The University of Sydney School of Medicine has been training medical professionals since 1856.

 The faculty is located on the university’s main Camperdown campus and partners with health facilities in Sydney and in rural communities for student placements.

-The faculty teaches many disciplines within medicine, including anesthesia, surgery, general practice, and emergency medicine to name a few.
+The faculty teaches many disciplines within medicine, including anaesthesia, surgery, general practice, and emergency medicine to name a few.

-As of 2019, The Sydney University School of Medicine had 1139 student enrollments, and is under the leadership of Professor Cheryl Jones.
+As of 2019, The Sydney University School of Medicine had 1139 student enrolments, and is under the leadership of Professor Cheryl Jones.

 There are numerous academic staff specialising in a variety of medical fields, such as cancer and cardiovascular research.